wallace-js/wallace/README.md

 );
 ```

-It will work for props in that function, but when nesting or mounting the component - whereas `Uses` takes care of all of those, and a lot more as we'll see later.
+As that only works within that function, not when nesting or mounting the component elsewhere.

 ### Rendering